h4mr3r/jellyphish/README.md

     <em>Information on the activity detection</em>
 </p>

-A new statistic titled "Activity Detected" has been introduced for cases when many sandboxes don't even access the page through a browser - perfect for phishing campaigns.
+A new statistic titled "Activity Detected" has been introduced for cases when many sandboxes don't even access the page through a browser - perfect for phishing campaigns that has a lot of undefined security mechanisms.

 <p align="center">
     <img src="extras/activity_statistics.PNG" alt="Capture">